cloudmesh/cloudmesh-openapi/README-source.md

 We have not checked if it works on older versions.

+Note: On windows you can use gitbash so you can use bash and can use the same commands as on Linux or macOS.
+Otherwise, please use the appropriate backslashes to access the path.

 ## Installation

 Make sure that `cloudmesh` is properly installed on your machine and